IBM/aiops-ui-extension-template/doc/minio-upload.md

 ```

 Notes:
-a) `{path-to-bundle-dir}` - The directory of files you want to copy over.
+- `{path-to-bundle-dir}` - The directory of files you want to copy over.
 The actual bundle directory will become your 'bundle-id'.
-b) `{tenant-id`} - The tenant id. `cfd95b7e-3bc7-4006-a4a8-a73a79c71255`.
+- `{tenant-id`} - The tenant id. `cfd95b7e-3bc7-4006-a4a8-a73a79c71255`.

 #### 4. Using the bundle from minio